 The SUV acronym stands for Sports Utility Vehicle.
-Commonly dubbed as a Jeep or Four-by-four, SUVs are characterised by their large body size, raised ride height and rugged looks.
-Birthed from the need to transport equipment, travel off-road and scale rocks/rivers, original SUVs were popular amongst farmers, adventure/equine sport enthusiasts and emergency rescue services for their four-wheel or all-wheel drive capability.
+Commonly dubbed as a ‘Jeep’ or Four-by-four, SUVs are characterised by their large body size, raised ride height, and rugged looks.
+Birthed from the need to transport equipment, travel off-road, and scale rocks/rivers, original SUVs were popular amongst farmers, adventure/equine sports enthusiasts, and emergency rescue services for their four-wheel or all-wheel-drive capability.
 They are also much safer to navigate in harsh weather conditions and throughout the snowy roads over winter.

-Nowadays the majority of SUV's are more road-focused, as motorists would spend only a fraction of their time actually using their SUVs off-road capability.
+Nowadays the majority of SUVs are more road-focused, as motorists would spend only a fraction of their time actually using their SUVs off-road capability.
 This means manufacturers are starting to combine the most popular elements of an SUV with that of a smaller car, birthing the 'Crossover' segment.
+Indeed, SUVs are now more common as a personal lease than a business lease.
 Due to how practical SUVs are, they are very popular among dog owners as there is plenty of room in the rear.
 Lots of SUVs are even available with optional pet packages which include transportation cages.

-Due to how popular these models are in the market, a modern SUV can be yours from around £267.99/Month - this Skoda Kodiaq 1.4 TSI S is one of the entry-level models into leasing an SUV.
+Due to how popular these models are in the market, a modern SUV can be yours from around £267.99/Month - this Škoda Kodiaq 1.5 TSI SE is one of the entry-level models for leasing an SUV.
 Mid-range models like the Jaguar E-Pace can start from around £330/Month and Upper-echelon models such as the Range Rover Sport start from roughly £721/Month.

 If you've got your heart set on an SUV for your next car, take a look at our SUV leasing page for the latest deals along with more details.